travisbales2304/4443-2D-PyGame/Assignments/A04/README.md

 - Traverse the dictionary printing the specifics of your player data onto the tkinter window in an organized fashion similar to the example below.
 - Make sure you change json information to someone else.
 Humor is appreciated.
 - You can change any and all fields as long as you have a similar amount of data AND you keep at least one of the keys pointing to a list of items.
+- Add code to "Original Window Code" so that you traverse the dictionary with a loop construct examining each and every data element in the dictionary.
+- Pulling individual items out with hard coded keys is not ok.

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/player_tkinter_json.png" width="400">